 During that same historic season, Longley had another 20 point game on February 22, 1996, against the Hawks.
 Against the SuperSonics during the ’95-’95 Playoffs, he scored 19 points on June 9.
 During those Playoffs, he played eight double-digit scoring games.

 On November 8, 1996, Longley set his full game career-high in just the first quarter of play against the Pistons.

 During his career, Longley mostly stuck to the Nike Uptempo Line — the Nike Air Uptempo and the Air Max Uptempo generally.
 He rocked the Air Jordan XII in a few different colorways as well as the Nike Air Max Battle Force.

 In an interview with The Guardian in 2013, he discussed his entrance into the NBA:

 “I found the transition very, very hard,” Longley tells the Guardian.
 “In college I’d been able to dominate with length, strength and height.
 When I got to the NBA everyone was just as big so I really had to re-develop my game, go back to the drawing board a little bit and find out where my strengths were going to lie in this new environment.”

 “My young brother wrote me and he actually hit the nail on the head – I’d always played the game for fun and for the love of it and when I got to the NBA guys were playing for their livelihoods, their families, careers and reputations.
 It was a level of intensity I hadn’t geared up for and was reluctant to as well for some reason,” said Longley.

-Longley played for four teams and 10 seasons and was the centerpiece in the Bulls’ quest for the ring(s).
-He currently assistant coaches the Australian Boomers.
-Next time you hear someone discussing the 72-10 season, don’t let them forget Longley!
+Longley played for four teams and 10 seasons and was the centerpiece in the Bulls’ quest for rings.
+He is currently an assistant coach for the Australian Boomers.
+Next time you hear someone discussing the 72-10 season, don’t let them forget Luc Longley!